SallaApp/theme-raed/README.md

 - Installing [Salla CLI]()

 ### Install
-Theme-One gets installed by default upon installing the Twilight Themes.
+Theme-Raed gets installed by default upon installing the Twilight Themes.
 Twilight can be installed in two ways:

 - Through the [Salla Partners Portal](https://salla.stoplight.io/docs/twilight-themes-documentation/332b3dc9231e8-create-a-theme# salla-partners-portal)

 - Through the [Salla CLI](https://salla.stoplight.io/docs/twilight-themes-documentation/332b3dc9231e8-create-a-theme#salla-cli).

-Either way, it will trigger the installation of the Twilight Engine and the Theme-One.
+Either way, it will trigger the installation of the Twilight Engine and the Theme-Raed.
 This a complete article for how to [install and create](https://salla.stoplight.io/docs/twilight-themes-documentation/332b3dc9231e8-create-a-theme) the Twilight Themes.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage
-Theme-One will be installed as the default theme when you install Twilight.
+Theme-Raed will be installed as the default theme when you install Twilight.
 We'll look at how this theme's directories are set up and how to use the preview mode in the next section.

 ### Directory structure
-**Theme One** is a collection of files and folders that define the Salla Store presentation layer.
+**Theme Raed** is a collection of files and folders that define the Salla Store presentation layer.
 Following is the directory structure for this starter theme.
 ```shell
 +---scr
     +---assets